NOTACAL logo

 Introduction

 The Financial Calculator is a comprehensive time-value-of-money (TVM) tool that handles the most essential financial computations: present value, future value, periodic payment, net present value, and rate conversions.
-The core principle behind TVM is that money can earn interest or investment returns over time, so a dollar today is worth more than a dollar tomorrow due to its potential earning capacity.
+The core principle behind TVM is that money can earn interest or investment returns over time, so a dollar today is worth more than a dollar tomorrow due to its potential earning capacity [brigham].

 This calculator is useful for a wide range of financial decisions.
 You can determine how much you need to save each month to reach a retirement goal, calculate the present value of a future inheritance, determine the interest rate implied by an investment's growth, compute how long it will take to reach a savings target, or evaluate an investment opportunity using net present value analysis.